house coffee

 ABOUT

-This blend hits two of our sourcing pillars: Rehabilitation and Sustainable Initiatives
+This blend hits one of our sourcing pillars: Sustainable Initiatives

-This edition of The Yard features coffee from Colombia and Rwanda.
+This edition of The Yard features coffee from Nicaragua and Burundi.
 As espresso you will find this coffee is incredibly juicy, yet with milk you will be getting notes of brown sugar and a honey mouthfeel.

 Brew guide